TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 # WORK IN PROGRESS
-There are my notes so far.
-There are still a lot of changes and updates that needs to be made.
+I have completed a successfull installation using the instractions below.
+Im working on testing these out, but would appreciate any feedback.

 # Azure Sample BPM Enterprise Installation
-I have created an Azure Cluster BPM Enterprise Installation and i'd love to share it with anyone interested.

 Please read the provided instructions in the ```CONFIG_HOME/tibco/cfgmgmt/bpm/samples/kubernetes/readme.txt```  folder in conjunction with these instructions.
 I felt a couple of point were assumed and that why i created this document.
 Hopefully this will help you getting your server up quicker than i did.
+I shared my Yaml files as the provided samples were slightly different from what is provided with installation binaries.

-Youy may have multiple subscriptions, make surte you use the correct one.
+Youy may have multiple Azure subscriptions, make sure you use the correct one.
 These commands helps to list and set the correct subscription
 ```
 az login
 az account list --output table